ecnu-oslab/ecnu-oslab-up/21-Fall/projects/linux/myshell/docs/shell.md

 For the exit built-in command, you should simply call `exit()`.
 The corresponding process will exit, and the parent (i.e. your shell) will be notified.

 For managing the current working directory, you should use `getenv`, `chdir`, and `getcwd` .
 The `getenv()` call is useful when you want to go to your HOME directory.
-You do not have to manage the PWD environment variable. `getcwd()` system call is useful to know the current working directory; i.e. if a user types pwd, you simply call getcwd().
+You do not have to manage the `PWD` environment variable. `getcwd()` system call is useful to know the current working directory; i.e. if a user types `pwd`, you simply call `getcwd()`.
 And finally, `chdir()` is useful for moving directories.
 For more details, read the Advanced UNIX Programming book Chapter 4.22 and 7.9 .

 ### Redirection

 Redirection is relatively easy to implement: just use `close()` on stdout and then `open()` on a file.
 You can also use `dup2()` system call which is safe for concurrency.

 With file descriptor, you can perform read and write to a file.
 Maybe in your life so far, you have only used `fopen()`, `fread()`, and `fwrite()` for reading and writing to a file.
 Unfortunately, these functions work on `FILE*` , which is more of a C library support; the file descriptors are hidden.